WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 In this case study, the surface is assumed to be at 1,000 pa pressure level, and water vapor mixing ratio is assumed to be zero.
 The wind speed is uniform 5 m s-1 along the X direction.
 The surface temperature is set to 305 K. The temperature is assumed to be constant 300 K till 1 km altitude, and it increases linearly to 311 K from 1 to 2.1 km.

 ..
-Note:: the elevations specified in “input_sounding” do not need to match the WRF vertical levels.
+Note:: The elevations specified in “input_sounding” do not need to match the WRF vertical levels.
 WRF interpolates the parameters from “input_sounding to model levels.

 Sample Output
 ^^^^^^^^^^^^^